LuigiD5555/aur_scanner/README.md

 - Source URLs: checks that all sources use HTTPS
 - Allowed domains: validates domains against an allowlist
 - Checksums: enforces/remediates checksum policy (sha256)
-- Static red flags: highlights suspicious patterns in the PKGBUILD
+- Red flags (diagnostic): suspicious patterns (printed in --verbose when JS is available; not part of the summary items)
 - makepkg --verifysource: integrity/PGP verification (skipped in verify‑only unless `DEEP=1`)

 Status values: